aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/metafile-and-vector-image-handling/bmp-header-support/_index.md

 ---
-title: BMP Header Support with Aspose.Imaging for Java
+title: "How to Convert BMP to PNG Using Aspose.Imaging for Java"
 linktitle: BMP Header Support
 second_title: Aspose.Imaging Java Image Processing API
-description: Learn how to use Aspose.Imaging for Java to BMP header with ease.
-Import packages, load images, and save in different formats step-by-step.
+description: "Learn how to convert BMP to PNG with Aspose.Imaging for Java, save image as PNG, and perform step‑by‑step conversion in a few lines of code."
 weight: 11
 url: /java/metafile-and-vector-image-handling/bmp-header-support/
+date: 2026-01-22
 ---

 {{< blocks/products/pf/main-wrap-class >}}